 Below shows an example of an article header from the returned results.
 You can see the resource type, the article title, the leading sentence of the article abstract and further bibliographic information for the record.
-If the full text article is available the View CABI full text > button is displayed which gives access to the full text article.
+If the full text article is available there is a link to the full text article underneath.